abhishek-kumar-code/Redfish_Public/Specification.md

 #### Programmatic access to schema, registry, or profile files

-Programs may access the Schema Repository using the redfish.dmtf.org/schemas/v1 durable URL, as this folder will contain each released version of each schema.
-Registries may be accessed in the same manner from the redfish.dmtf.org/registries/v1 durable URL.
-Profiles   Programs incorporating remote repository access should implement a local cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.
+Programs may access the Schema Repository using the durable URLs listed at the redfish.dmtf.org repository, as these folders will contain every released version of each file.
+Programs incorporating remote repository access should implement a local cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.